 “If you don’t know what you’re doing, DON’T DO IT!”

-“Those who never do anything, never do anything wrong.”
+“Those who never do anything wrong, never do anything.”

 This truism takes on significant weight when judging the behavior of others during periods of deadly conflict.
 Anyone can come upon a scene later and make judgments about what took place there.
 But how valid are such judgments?
 Such “war crimes” or “crimes against humanity” or “criminal atrocities” or “genocides” almost always take place during periods of deadly conflict between at least two sides.
 Ideally the testimony of those on both sides would be taken later and judgments made based on full consideration of all factors at play on each side, including the level and immediacy of mortal danger to each.
 But that is very rarely what happens.
 What usually happens is that those who never do anything sit in judgment of those directly involved with very grave matters.
 Of course I am a man of principle who knows what’s right and what’s wrong and why, but I have been on both sides, on the side of those dishing it out and on the side of those receiving it, up close and personal, and so I am actually qualified to judge.
 And I do not judge the front-line ground combat solder in the same way that I judge the rear area jailer, bureaucrat or politician.
 And I reserve a special contempt for those who become complicit by failing to act, by failing to take action to avert or to end the behavior later judged.
 In my book, individuals, governments or states failing to act simply relinquish their right to sit in judgment and should themselves be sitting in the dock.
 Talk is the cheapest thing there is, and it seems that the most sanctimonious pontificators on these matters are always American women and their clones – those with the very least direct experience with them, those who have never risked anything on behalf of anyone or anything.
 Regardless of their veracity, I have a visceral tendency to dismiss the pronouncements of such rear area “experts” and “judges”.
 Those unwilling to judge themselves should never judge others; some rights must be earned.